 - HIPAA Security Rule - National standards for the protection of an individual’s PHI.
 These requirements include extensive responsibilities for establishing policies and procedures to protect electronic PHI (or ePHI).
 This includes data encryption, backup and password policies.

-- HIPPA Privacy Rule - Controls the use and disclosure of an individual’s PHI and sets standards for providing individuals with control over their PHI.
+- HIPAA Privacy Rule - Controls the use and disclosure of an individual’s PHI and sets standards for providing individuals with control over their PHI.

 - Breach Notification Rule - A set of standards for notifying impacted individuals, as well as the Department of Health and Human Services, when PHI is accessed by unauthorized individuals.